 Aid & Awards FAQs for current students

-You should indicate living away from home if you will be moving to Hamilton and/or living outside of your family home.
-Where your family home is within 30km, you are expected to live at home.
+Students should indicate living away from home if they will be moving to Hamilton and/or living outside of the family home.
+Where the family home is within 30km, the student is expected to live at home.
 Where the family home is within 30km the student is expected to live at home, but if not, they’ll need to upload an OSAP Request for Review to Adjust Living Allowance.

 Some of the implications may be: